co-foucher/GYROIDS/README.md

 # GYROIDS
-small library to support development of gyroid based structures
+small library to support the development of gyroid-based structures

 !!!! requires Python 3.10 !!!!

-You can copy the whole environmnet directly from the yml file Or use pip to install only this library and *some* dependency. note: you'll need conda to install OCC in python 3.10
+You can copy the whole environment directly from the yml file.
+Or use pip to install only this library and *some* dependency.
+Note: you'll need conda to install OCC in Python 3.10